kurtosis-tech/kurtosis-docs/testsuite-details.md

 We recommend you follow along in code as you read this document.
 Each client library contains an example implementation of the components as well as the ability to bootstrap a new testsuite from the example implementation.
 The rest of the guide will assume you've bootstrapped a new testsuite, so if you haven't done so already we recommend following the [the quickstart instructions](./quickstart.md) to bootstrap now.

 **NOTES:**
 * Kurtosis provides clients for writing testsuites in multiple languages.
 While the languages differ, the objects and function calls are named the same.
-For consistency, this guide will avoid language-specific idioms and will use pseudocode with a generic notation `Object.function` notation.
+For consistency, this guide will avoid language-specific idioms and will use pseudocode with a generic `Object.function` notation.
 * Each Kurtosis client provides comments on all objects and functions, so this guide will focus on the higher-level interaction between the components rather than specific documentation of each function and argument.
 For detailed docs, see the in-code comments in your client of choice.

 Components